 Her identity may currently be a mystery, but it is known she was short in stature with an estimated height between four feet eleven inches and five feet four inches.
 She had dark, shoulder-length brown hair, brown eyes and weighed between 130 and 150 pounds at the time of her death.
 Beth Doe suffered from severe tooth decay to the point she had to have been suffering from the pain.
 She was in the ninth month of her pregnancy when she was murdered.

-The unknown woman was reburied in a coffin she shares with her unborn baby.
 Two simple white crosses with small plaques identifying them as “Beth Doe” and “Baby Jane Doe” mark their burial location.
 On the ground in front of each cross is a small granite marker with the same names carved in them.
 Baby Jane’s grave has a number of toys placed on and around it from others who have paused to remember the unidentified victims.

 No words came to mind as I stood there with countless questions running through my mind.
 How could someone do this to another person?
 How could a human be so cold-hearted as to murder a mother and her unborn child?
 Why hasn’t someone missed her?
 Though it has been decades ago, I can’t imagine that somebody out there isn’t missing her each and every day.
 I personally can’t imagine living each day not knowing what happened to my loved one if they had disappeared out of my life.
 Yet Beth Doe and her baby remain nameless after all these years.

 I said a quick prayer before leaving them to rest under the blanket of stars.
 I slowly made my way back to the vehicle and headed home, knowing the answer is out there and praying one day she will be identified and her killer(s) caught.